Members of the Victorian Legislative Assembly, 2022–2026: Members

 On 27 September 2023, the Labor member for Mulgrave and Premier of Victoria, Daniel Andrews, resigned.
 Labor candidate Eden Foster won the resulting by-election on 18 November 2023.

 Due to the death of a nominated candidate before the 2022 Victorian state election, Wayne Farnham was elected as the Liberal member for Narracan at a supplementary election on 28 January 2023.

-On 7 July 2023, the Liberal member for Warrandyte, Ryan Smith resigned.
+On 7 July 2023, the Liberal member for Warrandyte, Ryan Smith, resigned.
 Liberal candidate Nicole Werner was elected at the resulting by-election on 26 August 2023.

 On 23 November 2024, the independent (formerly Greens) member for Prahran, Sam Hibbins, resigned.
 Liberal candidate Rachel Westaway won the resulting by-election on 8 February 2025.

 On 6 January 2025, the Labor member for Werribee, Tim Pallas, resigned.
 Labor candidate John Lister won the resulting by-election on 8 February 2025.

+On 13 February 2026, the Liberal member for Nepean, Sam Groth, resigned.
+Liberal candidate Anthony Marsh won the resulting by-election on 2 May 2026.